Unhindered Conversations: Filipinos Tell Us How to Be Beautiful When They Feel Anything But

 “Food is a beauty product.
 If you eat healthily, your skin and body become healthy,” he adds.

-Those who want to follow Luka’s lead would do well to try products such as POND’S Acne Clear Facial Foam, a mild facial cleanser that helps fight pimple-causing bacteria, thus helping to eliminate acne at its root.
+Those who want to follow Luka’s lead would do well to try products such as POND’S Acne Clear Facial Foam, a mild facial cleanser that helps fight pimple-causing bacteria, thus helping to at its root.

 You may find yourself asking how to be beautiful when the beauty standards set by society tell you otherwise.
 However, as these gorgeous and fearless Filipinos have noted, you don’t really need to pander to what other people might think — what’s important is that you feel good about yourself.